Beyond Topological Self-Explainable GNNs: A Formal Explainability Perspective: Conclusion and Limitations

 \section{Conclusion and Limitations}

-We have formally characterized the explanations given by \SEGNNs (TEs), and shown their relation to established notions of explanations, namely PI and faithful explanations.
-Our analysis revealed that TEs match PIs and are sufficient for motif-based tasks.
-However, in general TEs can be uninformative, whereas faithful and PI explanations can be large and intractable to find.
-Motivated by this, we introduced \GLSSEGNNs, a new class of \SEGNNs adaptively providing either TEs, interpretable rules, or their combination.
+We have formally characterized the explanations given by sparsity- and Information Bottleneck-based Self-Explainable Graph Neural Networks (\SEGNNs) as Minimal Explanations (MEs).
+We identified and analyzed MEs' relation to established notions of explanations, like Prime Implicant (PI) and faithful explanations.
+Our analysis revealed that MEs match PIs and achieve maximal sufficiency score for motif-based tasks.
+However, in general MEs can be uninformative, whereas faithful and PI explanations can be large and intractable to find.
+Motivated by this, we introduced \GLSEGNNs (\GLSSEGNNs), a new class of \SEGNNs that adaptively provide either MEs, interpretable rules, or their combination.
 We empirically validate \GLSSEGNNs, confirming their promise.

 \textbf{Limitations}: Our theoretical analysis is focused on Sparsity- and IB-based \SEGNNs, which are popular choices due to their effectiveness and ease of training.
-Alternative formulations optimize explanations for different objectives than minimality \citep{wu2022discovering,deng2024sunny}, and more work is needed to provide a unified formalization of this broader class of subgraph-based explanations.
-Nonetheless, we expect our theoretical findings to also apply to many \textit{post-hoc} explainers, as they also optimize for the minimal subgraph explaining the prediction \citep{ying2019gnnexplainer, luo2020parameterized}.
-Furthermore, despite showing that \GLSSEGNNs with a simple linear model has several benefits, we believe that more advanced interpretable channels should be investigated.
+Alternative formulations optimize explanations for different objectives than minimality \cite{wu2022discovering,deng2024sunny}, and more work is needed to provide a unified formalization of this broader class of subgraph-based explanations.
+Nonetheless, we expect our theoretical findings to also hold for many \textit{post-hoc} explainers, as they also optimize for the minimal subgraph explaining the prediction \cite{ying2019gnnexplainer, luo2020parameterized}.
+Furthermore, despite showing that \GLSSEGNNs with a simple linear model have several benefits, we believe that more advanced interpretable channels should be investigated.
 On this line, our baseline can serve as a yardstick for future developments of \GLSSEGNNs.